For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 With a traditional French Lyonnais design, the curved skirt of the pan makes for quick release of all foods, and ingredients slide easily from the pan to a serving dish.
 The long handle is securely triple riveted to the skirt, to provide a safe and secure grip.

 Again, remember never to leave an iron pan in standing water or put it in the dishwasher.
-Hand wash only with very hot water, wipe dry with paper towel, and re-season lightly before storing.
+Hand wash only with very hot water, wipe dry with paper towels, and re-season lightly before storing.

 What Others Are Saying